aksxy007/pathfinding-visualizer/README.md

 # pathfinding-visualizer
-A easy to use path visualizer to viusalize the working of Dijkstars algorithm and A star algorithm
+An easy to use path visualizer to viusalize the working of Dijkstars algorithm and A star algorithm